Munich has a lot of beer history. But what was the most important year in that history?

 Before Spaten’s branding exercise for the 1841 festival, these beers, like most beer at the time, were dark.
 Spaten was among the first to experiment with more lightly-kilned pale malts, and associate their fragrant, bread-and-biscuit sweetness with the Mӓrzen designation.

 In Pilsen, they dialed the colour down still further.
-It seems likely that the architect of the Bürger Brauerei, Martin Stelzer, was so impressed by the India Pale Ales he had seen in England, produced with malt kilned indirectly over coke rather than directly over wood, that he introduced something similar to the Bohemian scene.
+It seems likely that the architect of the Bürger Brauerei, Martin Stelzer, was so impressed by the India Pale Ales he had seen in England, produced with malt that had been kilned indirectly over coke rather than directly over wood, that he introduced something similar to the Bohemian scene.
 The golden lager he and Josef Groll produced was an instant hit at the 1842 Martinmas Fair, and it went on to global domination.

 In Munich, the success of Spaten’s aromatic, pale Mӓrzen, and the popular new Pilsner style, reinforced the fashion for “bright” beer.
 It was at the 1872 Oktoberfest that the Franziskaner-Leist Brauerei hit upon the idea of using this term – “Helles” – to market its new Mӓrzen recipe.
 But we wouldn’t recognise that as a Hell today.
 That lighter-bodied, less aromatic, hoppier style arrived when a Bavarian Pilsner clone called Münchner Gold was unveiled in 1893 by Hacker-Brau, forerunner of Hacker-Pschorr.